HilaryNZ/The-Battle-of-Neighborhoods-Capstone-Project/README.md

 The presentation is located here: Presentation for New Indian Restaurant in Auckland.pdf

-The report is located here: Report of New Indian Restaurant in Auckland
+The report is located here: Report for Best Neighbourhood for an Indian Restaurant.pdf